Betrayed by Silence:

 I am entitled to the same happiness as everyone else but it cannot be achieved with the toxic elements that have surrounded my life since the age of 9.
 You don’t reassure an alcoholic to overcome his addictions by encouraging them to surround themselves with the same components and choices of their past.
 Although I have severed ties with the abuser, my intention has always been to maintain a relationship with my aunt and my cousins.
 That is no longer an option since his family members as well as my own siblings have taken on characteristics of the abuse and its toxicity has been present throughout my life.
 Although they may remain in my heart, they cannot remain in my life any longer.
 Despite the years of therapy, I now see the futility of my attempts of trying to heal from a past whilst placing myself in the shadows of the very people who have with every footprint, consciously and unconsciously, taken steps to protect their own and diminish my abilities in this world.

-In honoring the legacy of my parents for the courageous choices they made throughout their lives, for the hardships they encountered along the way and their will to overcome adversity whilst safeguarding their family, I now choose the same for myself and those who come after me.
+In honoring the brave choice my parents made to leave behind all they've known in their homeland with hopes of finding a safer tomorrow , I now choose the same for myself and those who come after me.
 Given the burdens I inherited, it was more important for me to figure out the type of man I needed to be in life, rather than what I wanted to be.
 And of all the battles fought in my life, of all the choices that would bring a better tomorrow, this one, at this moment in time, is most precious.
 As I make every effort now in starting my own family, in rising from the troubled ashes of my past, I can no longer associate myself with those who carry the same last name as my father, as their actions impune the integrity he lived by and the goodness I strive for.

 It has taken me 35 years to get to the place where I am now, where I can publicly and candidly speak from my heart about what was done to me.
 By writing this open letter, I am asking for any help available to bring my abuser to justice.
 If you have any family, friends or know of any attorneys that specialize in child sexual abuse cases, or have friends in the media that are willing to help, please contact me with their information.
 And in publicly discussing this matter, I hope it is recognized that I am present to offer my support to any person who has endured a similar journey.
 Considering what I’ve been through, it’s a miracle I’ve been able to hold it together.
 Just as I have found my way, so shall you.